DanielAndreasen/FASMA/README.md

 LICENCE
 -------

-pymoog use the MIT licence.
+MOOGme use the MIT licence.
 Copyright © 2015 Daniel Andreasen, Guilherme Teixeira, and Maria Tsantaki.

 Permission is hereby granted, free of charge, to any person obtaining